GhaliahMut/Classic-Arcade-Game/README.md

 The gameplay rules are very simple:
 1. You can move your player by using arrow keys on your keyboard.
-2. Try to avoid all the enemies

-and reach to the water to win the game.
+2. Try to avoid all the enemies and reach to the water to win the game.

-* Open this link in your browser to play [Memory Game](https://ghaliahmut.github.io/Memory-Game-Project/).
+* Open this link in your browser to play [Classic Arcade Game Clone](https://ghaliahmut.github.io/Classic-Arcade-Game/).

 ## Resources